A priori estimates for the free-boundary Euler equations with surface tension in three dimensions: Energy estimate on the three times differentiated system

 \begin{notation} We use $\widetilde{\epsilon} $ to denote a small positive constant which may vary from expression to expression.
 Typically, $\widetilde{\epsilon}$ comes from choosing the time sufficiently small, from Lemma~\ref{lemma_auxiliary_long}, or from the Cauchy inequality with epsilon.
-The important point to keep in mind, which can be easily verified in the expressions containing $\widetilde{\epsilon}$, is that once all estimates are obtained, we can fix $\widetilde{\epsilon}$ to be sufficiently small in order to close the estimates. \end{notation}
+The important point to keep in mind, which can be easily verified in the expressions containing $\widetilde{\epsilon}$, is that once all estimates are obtained, we can fix $\widetilde{\epsilon}$ to be sufficiently small universal constant in order to close the estimates. \end{notation}

 \begin{notation} We use $0 < \de < 0.5$ to denote a number that appears in the Sobolev norms (e.g.~$\norm{v}_{2.5+\de}$).
-As $\widetilde{\epsilon}$ and $\de$ may vary from expression to expression, but it can be fixed to hold uniformly across all expression at the end.
+The values of $\widetilde{\epsilon}$ and $\de$ may vary from expression to expression, but they can be fixed to hold uniformly across all expressions at the end.
 In Section~\ref{section_eliminating_lower_order} we choose $\de$ appropriately. \end{notation}